nrs-org/novelslop/content/vol_01/chap_13.typ

   "Let's see a more complex example!"
 The president, who was standing next to the desk put his hand on the keyboard and typed some more code.
-He would then hit `F6` button, which spawned a new console on the screen.
+He would then hit the `F6` button, which spawned a new console on the screen.

   "Tada, here is a program that prints 'Hello, World!'."

   However, the code of the program was now much more complicated.

-  "You see, to print 'Hello, World!', you need to tell the operating system to do so, and that's via a _system call_ (syscall).
-On this specific machine, a syscall can be executed via setting `er1` to the syscall number, while other parameters are passed in `er2` to `er5`."
+  "You see, to print 'Hello, World!', you need to tell the operating system to do so, and that's via a _system call_ (syscall for short).
+  On this specific machine, a
+  syscall can be executed via setting `er1` to the syscall number, while other parameters are passed in `er2` to `er5`."
 The president continued, "Here, the syscall for printing is `0x621`, ah right, that's in hexadecimal, but that's